blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 	- US tries to see if Atom bombs work by dropping one on Japan.
 They had one more so they dropped that too.
 - 1945: Japan is now controlled by US
 	- US establishes USA Military Government in Japanese Korea
+	- 38th Parallel Latitude was established as a boundary between Russian and US Occupied Korea
 	- 1948: Japanese Korea is granted independence as The Republic of Korea (South Korea)
 	- US establishes a new government in Japan inspired by their own government, where government closely cooperates with the industry
 - 1946: The League of Nations was abolished and the United Nations took its place